sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

     if status != 0 then alert
 ```

 We will employ similar mechanism for CPU and disk utilization.
-Currently the thresholds of
-memory usage for each docker container in CONTAINER_FEATURE table are decided after
-we polled the memory usage of docker containers in 1970 production boxes.
-We also intend
-to use same method to obtain the thresholds of CPU and disk usage for each dock container.
-The value `0`
+Thresholds for each resource,
+per container can be determined by the operator by examining averages of resource usage in
-in table represents the corresponding feature in the docker container is in `disabled` status.
+a production environment.
+The value `0` in table represents the corresponding feature in
+the docker container is in `disabled` status.

 ### 2.2.4 CLI (and usage example)
 The CLI tool will provide the following functionality: